Former Czech president Václav Klaus called the American people a 'confederacy of fools' for electing Barack Obama. See Example( s )

 The attributions of both publication and author are unverifiable, however.
-The initial version of this item (which was circulated at least as far back as April 2009) provided no contextual information such as a publication date or headline) to help track down if and when it was actually published in Prager Zeitung.
+The initial version of this item (which was circulated at least as far back as April 2009) provided no contextual information such as a publication date or headline that would facilitate verification of its publication in Prager Zeitung.
 A search of that newspaper’s web site at that time pulled up only one article that mentioned Barack Obama, and that article included only an incidental reference about the level of security provided to a U.S. president.
 No one has since documented that this editorial was published in either the print or online version of the Prager Zeitung.